rochuns/rochuns/README.md

-my name is scott/hell or you can call me wtv you want.. ^_^ im a little shy, so i just lurk around the hetalia area hoping 4 an interaction.. but interactions are welcome aru! tho if i don't respond, i'm likely busy. (sorry! im not trying to ignore anyone aru!)
+my name is scott/hell or you can call me wtv you want.. ^_^ im a little shy, so i just lurk around the hetalia area hoping 4 an interaction.. but interactions are welcome aru! tho if i don't respond, i'm likely busy. (sorry! im not trying to ignore anyone aru TT)

 i love rochu and kinda see myself as wang yao. (sometimes ivan braginsky) : )